UPDATE [12/24/2017]: Commissions are now closed and I will no longer accept orders.*Click here to read the original post.

 Secondly, I will only accept work sixty days in advance as I have a complex schedule.
 For many years I have done on-demand work but have found this to attract demanding personality types.
 Exceptional work takes time.
 Also, prior to work, a signed contract and initial Fifty percent (50%) deposit is due to reserve date and time of event and is due 60 days prior to event.
 This deposit is non-refundable and is payable by check or credit card.
 Any outstanding balance will be charged to the credit card on file or pre-arranged transaction on the last day of the event/project.

-If you haven’t returned your signed contract and I receive a message demanding projects finished “ASAP” or something equally unreasonable and pompous, I will not respond.
+If you haven’t returned your signed contract and I receive a message demanding projects finished “NOW” or something equally unreasonable and pompous, I will not respond.

 If any of this seems unfair, please contact someone else.
 Spending time with my loved ones is much more valuable to me than gaining another client from hell.